otoolep/questdb.io/docs/setupMANUAL.md

 ### Start

-Launch a new `cmd.exe` windowa and navigate to where to where you extracted tar.gz :
+Launch a new `cmd.exe` window and navigate to where to where you extracted tar.gz :

 ```shell script
 C:\cd questdb-1.0.2